Divide, Interact, Sample: The Two-System Paradigm: Acknowledgements

 \section{Acknowledgements}

-We thank Dr. Anna Lisa Varri, Dr. Amanda Lenzi, Prof. Peter Radchenko, and Deven Sethi for the helpful conversations while writing this paper.
+We thank Dr. Anna Lisa Varri, Dr. Amanda Lenzi, Prof. Peter Radchenko, and Dr. Deven Sethi for the helpful conversations while writing this paper.
 James Chok acknowledges the use of the Isaac Newton Trust (INT) grant G101121 LEAG/929.
-Daniel Paulin's research was supported by an NTU Start Up Grant.
+Daniel Paulin was supported by a Nanyang Technological University Start-up Grant, project number: 024968-00001.